Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

 OPEN’s Market Performance

-The stock of Opendoor Technologies Inc. (OPEN) has seen a -22.22% decrease in the past week, with a -46.64% drop in the past month, and a -7.75% fall in the past quarter.
-The volatility ratio for the week is 14.74%, and the volatility levels for the past 30 days are at 12.69% for OPEN.
-The simple moving average for the last 20 days is -31.55% for OPEN stock, with a simple moving average of -64.56% for the last 200 days.
+The stock of Opendoor Technologies Inc. (OPEN) has seen a 15.50% increase in the past week, with a -27.55% drop in the past month, and a 2.29% gain in the past quarter.
+The volatility ratio for the week is 19.51%, and the volatility levels for the past 30 days are at 13.64% for OPEN.
+The simple moving average for the last 20 days is -2.55% for OPEN stock, with a simple moving average of -51.93% for the last 200 days.

 Analysts’ Opinion of OPEN